 Recommended: Check WHM for updates monthly.

 The unfortunate truth: you can do everything above and still suffer from a malware infection.
 Part of working to harden VPS hosting is preparing for the possibility that it still doesn’t stop a cyber intrusion.
 Up-to-date cPanel backups, stored externally from the server, are your primary disaster recovery solution.
+Get an external drive if you don’t have one.
 AMP snapshots are another backup option, but its a single backup for your entire container.
 It’s used to restore your entire VPS to a last known best configuration.

 Recommended: Schedule cPanel backups in WHM and snapshots in AMP.